* Concerns hurricane could disrupt U.S. supplies

 * Refinery closures trigger gasoline price jump

-* OPEC/non-OPEC producers mull extension of output cut (Updates prices)
+* OPEC/non-OPEC producers mull extension of output cut (Updates throughout, changes dateline, previous SINGAPORE)

-Harvey became a category 2 storm as it crossed the Gulf of Mexico with winds of 110 mph (175 kph), 145 miles (235 km) off port O'Connor, Texas, the National Hurricane Center said.
+Harvey became a category 2 storm as it crossed the Gulf of Mexico with winds of 105 mph (169 kph), 220 miles (355 km) off Corpus Christi, Texas, the National Hurricane Center said.

-The hurricane is forecast to make landfall late Friday or early Saturday between Corpus Christi and Houston, both important oil refining centers.
+The hurricane is forecast to make landfall late Friday or early Saturday between Corpus Christi and Houston, both important oil refining centres.

 Energy companies have pulled workers from offshore oil platforms and halted onshore drilling in south Texas.